Basic principles in oncology course

 Travel costs are not covered and must be arranged independently.

-ESO College members at the time of application receive a 50% discount on the registration fee.
+ESO College members at the time of application and local participants who don’t require accommodation receive a 50% discount on the registration fee.

 The fee is a non-refundable contribution towards organisational costs and will not be reimbursed in the case of withdrawal or non-attendance, regardless of the reason.